-- New numbness or tingling in your hands

-- New weakness in your legs or feet.

-- Increasing redness or swelling around your incision with or without any soreness

-- The edges of your incision start coming apart.

-- Drainage from your incision, especially if yellow/green and/or\bad smelling.

-- Fever over 101 F.

-- Increase or sudden bruising around the incision that wasn't there before,

-- Increasing pain that you cannot control.

-- New weakness of your arm, hand or legs.
+- New numbness or tingling in your feet or legs - Increasing redness or swelling around your incision with or without any soreness - The edges of your incision start coming apart. - Drainage from your incision, especially if yellow/green and/or\bad smelling. - Fever over 101 F. - Increase or sudden bruising around the incision that wasn't there before, - Increasing pain that you cannot control. - Any new numbness or tingling in your hands or fingers on either side. - New weakness of your arm, hand or legs.